What are some of the lifestyle, genetic and other not-so-obvious factors that can trigger diabetes? What can you do to prevent this condition?

 There are two types of diabetes: type 1 and type 2, which are also known as insulin-dependent and non-insulin-dependent diabetes.
-Type 1 diabetes is less common: it affects only 1 in 250 Americans and only occurs in individuals younger than age 20.
-It has no known cure.
+Type 1 diabetes is less common and has no known cure.
+It affects one in 250 Americans and only occurs in individuals younger than age 20.
 A majority of type 2 diabetes cases can be prevented or cured.

 Signs and symptoms

 Among the symptoms of type 1 and type 2 diabetes are:

 - Excessive thirst